sbuntz/InstantCrypto/README.md

 The project had to include the following:
 - Use a CSS framework other than Bootstrap
-- Be interative (i.e accept and respond to user input)
+- Be interactive (i.e accept and respond to user input)
 - Use at least two Server-side API's
 - Does not use alerts, confirms or prompts
 - Use client-side storage to store persisent data